Avvvvvvie/beavergang-mc/README.md

 ### obviously:
 hold any beavergang item + place/destroy -> place/destroy.
-decks and cards can be placed on top of other decks and cards
+decks and cards merge when placed on top of other decks and cards

 ### special controls:
 - shift + click on placed card: flip the card